punkave/grunt-dox/README.md

 Dox grunt plugin to automatically generate documentation for you project.
 Currently generates HTML output using [dox-foundaiton](https://github.com/punkave/dox-foundation)

+# Maintainer Needed

+I haven't had a need to use this for a long time and things are piling up.
+If anyone wants to take it over.
+Let me know http://twitter.com/mattmcmanus

 ## Getting Started
 This plugin requires Grunt `~0.4.0`